-The Company has available a Letter of Credit Rollover facility to source capital.
-This facility was not used during the year.
-The Company has established a specific borrowing facility in relation to a property purchased last year, which is secured over that property.
+The Company has established specific borrowing facilities in relation to property purchases, which are secured over those specific properties.
 The Company uses external equity only when required for specific projects.
-No shares have been issued in recent years for this purpose.

 The Company pays dividends at the discretion of the Board.
 The dividend amount is based on market conditions and the profitability of the Company.